 Grains and Cereals

 Grains provide your body with fiber, B vitamins, iron, magnesium and selenium.
 People suffering from Crohn's should eat refined grain products when experiencing a Crohn's flare.
 Choose easy-to-digest white rice, white pastas, refined white bread and hot and cold cereals that are made from refined rice, corn or wheat.
 Avoid brown rice, whole-grain and whole-wheat products and any bread and cereals that contain nuts or seeds.

 Fruits and Vegetables

-Fruits and veggies provide you with vitamins A, C, D and other important nutrients that are necessary for proper body function.
+Fruits and veggies provide you with vitamins and other important nutrients that are necessary for proper body function.
 When experiencing a Crohn's flare, soft, well-cooked or very ripe raw fruits are better tolerated by the digestive system.
 Ripe bananas, ripe melons, applesauce and other cooked fruits that have had the skins and seeds removed are good choices for Crohn's sufferers.
 Avoid most raw fruits and dried fruits.
 Canned and well-cooked, soft veggies without skins and seeds are easily digested and are ideal for Crohn's patients.
 Don't eat raw vegetables, cooked peas, broccoli, brussels sprouts, cabbage, onions and vegetable sauces during Crohn's flareups.

 Meat, Fish and Poultry